59A-4.103: Licensure, Administration and Fiscal Management

 (3) The licensure status assigned to the nursing home facility will be either conditional or standard.
 The licensure status is based on

-the compliance with the standards contained in C chapter 400, Part II, F.S. and this rule.
+the compliance with the standards contained in this rule and C chapter 400, Part II, F.S.
 Non-compliance will be stated as deficiencies measured in terms of scope and severity.

 59A-4.1285 Respite Care.

-(1) Each nursing home licensee that meets the standards provided in Section 400.141(f), F.S., may develop and implement a respite care program.
+(1) Each nursing home licensee that meets the standards provided in Section 400.141(6) F.S., may develop and implement a respite care program.

 (2) All sections in this rule and Chapter 400, Part II, F.S., shall apply to a nursing home licensee offering a respite care program.
 For each person admitted under the respite care program, the nursing home licensee must: